-The last player to finish runner-up in the U.S. Open was Jack Nicklaus in 1960 at Cherry Hills, where Arnold Palmer prevailed.
+The last male player to finish runner-up in the U.S. Open was Jack Nicklaus in 1960 at Cherry Hills, where Arnold Palmer prevailed.
 Nicklaus' 282 total remains the best-ever by an amateur in the national championship.

 An amateur has never won the Masters, but Ken Venturi came closest in 1956.
 The leader by four shots after 54 holes, Venturi didn't actually go off in the final group, instead playing with an unfriendly Sam Snead, shooting an 8-over 80 in difficult conditions that left him a shot behind Jack Burke Jr. Burke's win remains the biggest final-round comeback in Masters history.